Plutonomicon/plutarch-plutus/docs/GUIDE.md

 y = "foobar"
 ```

-Or by using other constructor functions provided by Plutarch-
+Or by using other, miscellaneous functions provided by Plutarch-
 ```haskell
 import qualified Data.ByteString as BS import Plutarch.Prelude